 - Normalize the situation by explaining that many people use counselors to discuss everyday problems in their lives.

 - Emphasize that counseling provides a chance to explore feelings and solve problems with the help of an objective listener.

 - Stress that the need for counseling is common, especially in college.
 Nearly half of college students surveyed have reported feeling so depressed that it was difficult to function. (source: American College Health Association-National College Health Assessment, 2006)

 - If possible, have the contact information or a counseling center brochure on hand when you discuss it with the student.
 Brochures are available at our office in Downs Hall, room 127.
-Give him/her the contact information and encourage him/her to make an appointment, but please remember that it is ultimately the student’s choice as to whether or not they do.
+Give him or her the contact information and encourage him or her to make an appointment; but please remember that it is ultimately the student’s choice as to whether or not to do it.

 What to do When the Situation is More Urgent

-If a student expresses suicidal thoughts (ideas, plans or intent to kill him/herself) or homicidal thoughts (ideas, plans or intent to kill another), then the situation is urgent.
+If a student expresses suicidal thoughts (ideas, plans or intent to kill him- or herself) or homicidal thoughts (ideas, plans or intent to kill another), then the situation is urgent.
 In this case, you may do one of several things: